-NOTES.
+NOTES

-The North American Industry Classification System (NAICS, pronounced Nakes) was developed as the standard for use by federal statistical agencies in classifying business establishments for the collection, analysis, and publication of statistical data related to the business economy of the U.S.

-Use not classified by NAICS Code.
-Permitted within shopping plazas, shopping centers and neighborhood shopping centers shall include uses permitted within the zoning district in which the shopping plaza, shopping center or neighborhood shopping center is located.

-Hotels and Motels shall contain a minimum of 25 hotel or motel rooms as defined in § 245-8.

-Hotels and Motels shall contain a minimum of 75 hotel or motel rooms as defined in § 245-7.

-Planned residential development option pursuant to § 245-318(2)(i).

-Male solar or photovoltaic energy facilities or systems pursuant to § 245-88(2).

-Small wind energy systems pursuant to § 245-88.1
+- 1 The North American Industry Classification System (NAICS, pronounced Nakes) was developed as the standard for use by federal statistical agencies in classifying business establishments for the collection, analysis, and publication of statistical data related to the business economy of the U.S. - 2 Uses not classified by NAICS Code.
+Permitted uses within shopping plazas, shopping centers and neighborhood shopping centers shall include uses permitted within the zoning district in which the shopping center is located. - 3 Hotel-Convention Centers shall contain a minimum of 100 hotel rooms as defined in §245-8. - 4 Hotels and Motels shall contain a minimum of 20 hotel or motel rooms as defined in § 245-7. - 5 Planned multifamily development option pursuant to § 245-31R(1). - 6 Major solar or photovoltaic energy facilities or structures pursuant to § 245-86-B. - 7 Small wind energy systems pursuant to § 245-86-1.

-Pictured above is Zoning Schedule E before repealing the CAFRA section of Township Ordinances §245-68 & §245-74.
+Pictured above is Zoning Schedule E before repealing the CAFRA section of Township Ordinances §245-68 & §245-